 - Collect higher-quality assessment data for future security refinements

-Whether in the public or private sector, an effective cybersecurity governance plan focused on risk management and security awareness will help decrease your organization’s risk as system complexity increases.
+Whether in the public or private sector, an effective information security governance plan, focused on risk management and security awareness, will help decrease your organization’s risk as system complexity increases.

-- Understanding Risks: A risk assessment will help you identify and prioritize threats and vulnerabilities
+- Understanding Risk: A comprehensive risk assessment to help identify and prioritize threats and vulnerabilities.

-- Establish KPIs: Define how you’ll measure success — you can’t improve what you don’t measure
+- Establishing KPIs: Define how you’ll measure success (you can’t improve what you don’t measure).

-As you’ve added new technologies and capabilities to your systems, team members in different areas likely adapted to the changes differently.
-By standardizing procedures across your organization, you reduce the risk of error or oversight and make it easier for those responsible for security to manage your organization.
-Make sure there’s a transparent, widely communicated process for adding or changing:
+Avoid gaps in your defenses by unifying procedures across departments.
+By standardizing procedures across your organization, the risk of error or oversight is reduced and it’s easier for those responsible for security to manage your organization.
+Align processes and ensure there’s a transparent, widely communicated process for your:

 - Operating systems